variation graph data structures, interchange formats, alignment, genotyping, and variant calling methods

 - ids: node ID manipulation

-- sim: simulate reads by walking paths in the graph
+- sim: simulate reads by walking paths in a graph

 - prune: prune graphs to restrict their path complexity